Skythrew/pawnote/README.md

 Route that sends a call to `FonctionParametres` without any data, with common account (`0`).
 It is used to get informations about a school and its different account types available.

+When the request is successful, it will give us the base URL of the Pronote instance and also check if it has ENT authentication setup.
+If so, it gives us the URL of the ENT authentication.

 #### Request Body

 ```typescript